apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

   labels:
     app.kubernetes.io/name: ingress-controller
 ```

+If you want to learn all the configuration items, see [conf/config-default.yaml](http://github.com/apache/apisix-ingress-controller/blob/master/conf/config-default.yaml) for details.

 Because the ingress controller needs to access APISIX admin API, we need to create a service for APISIX.